-In contrast, the widening balance of payments deficit witnessed during 2020 reflects a rapid and radical deterioration of economic fundamentals due to the adverse effects of the COVID-19 pandemic and the fall in oil prices.
+In contrast, the widening balance of payments deficit witnessed during 2020 and 2021 reflects a rapid and radical deterioration of economic fundamentals due to the adverse effects of the COVID-19 pandemic and related negative economic fallouts.
 The sharp drop in foreign export earnings led to extensive utilization of available foreign reserves, which shrank precipitously, reflecting economic headwinds and further depreciating the national currency.
 The strong correlations of fiscal revenues and current accounts with oil prices increased the sensitivity of fiscal and external balances to fluctuating oil prices.
 Despite the increase in oil prices recently, the twin deficit will continue to be the most critical challenge to macroeconomic stability in Yemen in 2021 and onwards.